- Twentieth-century Literature and Culture

 I am currently working on two new projects.
 One is a monograph on literature's role in representing and theorizing those extra-legal forms of guilt that gripped Europe after the Second World War.
 Focusing specifically on the feelings of collective and inherited guilt that Hannah Arendt described as 'metaphorical' in nature, I am interested in exploring how post-war literary expression developed the ability to critique and supplement assumptions about personhood, responsibility and culpability used in legal practice.
 My second ongoing project is co-editing (with Professor Greg Zacharias) Henry James's novel The Other House (1896) as part of The Cambridge Edition of the Complete Fiction of Henry James for Cambridge University Press.

 I work on and teach literature from across the nineteenth, twentieth, and twenty-first centuries.
 At present, I have particular interests in postwar writings, Henry James and Jamesian afterlives, psychological realism, and literature and the work of consolation.
+I am an Associate Fellow of the Higher Education Academy.

 For the English Faculty in 2021-22, I co-convened the FHS Paper 6 'Writers and the Cinema' with Dr George Potts and delivered a lecture series, 'The Unlived Life in Twentieth Century Fiction', for students studying Prelims Papers 3 and 4.
 Since 2022, I have co-convened and taught the FHS Paper 6 'Tragedy' with Professor Laura Ashe.